igorkry/tnt4j-streams/README.md

 `ZipLineStream` reads all entries lines from `sample.zip` file.

-To filter zip file entries use zip entry name wildcard pattern i.e. `sample.zip!2/*.txt`.
+To filter zip file entries use zip entry name wildcard pattern, e.g., `sample.zip!2/*.txt`.
 In this case stream will read just zipped files having extension `txt` from internal zip directory named `2` (from sub-directories also).

 Details on `AccessLogParserCommon` (or `ApacheAccessLogParser` in general) can be found in samples section